ubeda/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/agents.rst

    :alt: uml schema
    :align: center

-Execution of ths FTS mode is following (see above diagram):
+Execution of the FTS mode is following (see above diagram):

- 1. The request is checked against its owner, if OwnerDN and OwnerGroup attributesa are set, request is passed to the task execution mode.
+ 1. The request is checked against its owner, if OwnerDN and OwnerGroup attributes are set, request is passed to the task execution mode.
  2. The value Waiting sub-requests operation attributes are compared with the only one handled 'replicateAndRegister', if any of sub-request operation is different from 'replicateAndRegister', the request is passed to the task execution mode.
  3. Request is sent to **TransferAgent.schedule** function, where subsequent methods are called:

    * **TransferTask.checkReadyReplicas**: all files and their registered replicas are compared, if a particular file has been already replicated, its status is set to 'Done'
-   * **TransferAgent.registerFiles**: failover registration machnism for files that have been already replicated (in *FTSSubmitAgent*) but not registred (error in registration in *FTSMonitorAgent*)
+   * **TransferAgent.registerFiles**: fail-over registration mechanism for files that have been already replicated (in *FTSSubmitAgent*) but not registered (error in registration in *FTSMonitorAgent*)
    * **TransferAgent.scheduleFiles**: for all 'Waiting' files the replication tree is constructed using **StrategyHandler**, when it is ready, *TransferDB.Channels*, *TransfeDB.FileToCat* and *TransferDB.ReplicationTree* records are pushed into *TransferDB* and file status is set to 'Scheduled', if for any reason *ReplicationTree* cannot be created, the request is put into task execution mode.

- 4. When all statuses of files are set to 'Done' in previous methods, sub-request status is  set to 'Done' and teh same check is repeated for all sub-requests and request itself.
-At this stage request is also finalised, if JobID attribute is different from 0.
+ 4. When all statuses of files are set to 'Done' in previous methods, sub-request status is  set to 'Done' and the same check is repeated for all sub-requests and request itself.
+At this stage request is also finalized, if JobID attribute is different from 0.

 The request is going to be executed many times, until all replicas are created, but please notice, that FTS scheduling is done only once, during first execution, when there are still 'Waiting' files in sub-request.
 All following operations are only repeating